Christmas is right around the corner, now!

 They did come to the concert, along with one other member of their group (see our picture together with them).
 It was a nice evening and we had a very enjoyable time visiting with them and introducing them to others in the mission, though, as it turns out, they had actually met some of our missionaries before!
 But no one knew what the Eller's purpose was in being here!
 We will need to keep in touch with them and hopefully work together here.

-We also thought you might enjoy some pictures of our Christmasdecorations in the apartment, particularly of the Mongolian nativity we purchased.
+also thought you might enjoy some pictures of our Christmasdecorations in the apartment, particularly of the Mongolian nativity we purchased.
 It's kind of nice around here.
-We were able to put the smaller nativities in other areas of the apartment so we had more decorations than just in one room.
+We were able to put the smaller nativities in other areas of the apartment so we had more decorations than just

 Tomorrow we start three days of meetings, conferences and social get togethers.
 We'll let you know how that all turns out.